jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 4: Ensuring Quality Data in Machine Learning (501.KE7)

 *The quality of data used in Machine Learning (ML) is critical for the development of effective models.
-Discuss the importance and techniques of randomizing, deduplicating, and checking for imbalances and biases in machine training data sets.
-Illustrate with examples how these techniques contribute to the generation of reliable and unbiased ML models, and the potential consequences of neglecting these steps.*
+Discuss the importance and techniques of randomizing, deduplicating, and checking for imbalances and biases in machine training data sets.*

 *Your answer here.*

 ---

-#### Question 5: Training and Evaluation Data Sets in Machine Learning (501.KE8)
+#### Question 5: Training and Evaluation Data Sets in Machine Learning (501.KE8 & 502.KE2)

-*Machine Learning models need to be trained and evaluated on different subsets of data.
-Explain the distinction between training subsets and evaluation subsets within machine learning datasets.
-Describe their roles and importance in the lifecycle of an ML model, and discuss the potential impact on model performance if these subsets are not appropriately utilized.*
+*Explain the distinction between training subsets and evaluation or test subsets within machine learning datasets.
+Describe their roles during training and evaluation stages of model development.
+For example, why would you need a validation and test, can you give an example of models that would need this?*

 *Your answer here.*